 Back when Satoshi Nakamoto (allegedly) pioneered the idea of Bitcoin, his intention was to create a “trustless” system, a digital currency where the intermediary was non-existent for both cost-cutting and privacy-maintaining reasons.
 So, it’s safe to conclude that the ideal cryptocurrency in its infancy was to be a decentralized one, and even though that’s come to pass to an extent, the exchanges, or rather the chokepoints for cryptocurrency, are not entirely free of the powers that be.

-Nowadays, you’re required to submit all sorts of sensitive personal data to the cryptocurrency exchanges in order for them to comply with the KYC/AML/what-not guidelines; that is, if you’re to do any serious trading.
+Nowadays, you’re required to submit all sorts of sensitive personal data to the crypto exchanges in order for them to comply with the KYC/AML/what-not guidelines; that is, if you’re to do any serious trading.
 However, the bright side is that not all of them do, and we compiled the best exchanges for you that don’t require any personal data or enforce KYC in a very limited manner.

 Do note that most of the platforms listed below are decentralized, but not all of them are.
-If you’d like to learn more about DEXs, or find the best ones, head over to our guide on decentralized crypto exchanges.

 For the rest of you, let’s take a look at the options.